 Kyoto University is the second oldest university in Japan.
-It was founded by imperial ordinance on 18 June 1897, formerly called Kyoto Imperial University and belongs to the national university system in Japan.
+It was founded by the imperial ordinance on June 18th, 1897 as the Kyoto Imperial University and belongs to the national university system in Japan.
 Its liberal atmosphere was restored after World War II.

-Kyoto University always boasts a rich academic history, with 11 Nobel Laureates hailing from the university out of the total 27 from Japan.
-Now Kyoto University consists of a large school system of a wide range of fields.
+Kyoto University boasts a rich academic history, with 11 Nobel Laureates out of the total 27 from Japan.
+Now Kyoto University consists of a large school system in a wide range of fields.
 As of 2017, Kyoto University has 10 undergraduate faculties, 18 graduate schools, 13 research institutes, and 22 research and educational centers.

-Kyoto University is currently the home to roughly 23,000 undergraduate and graduate students, with the male to female ratio of 3:1.
-Undergraduate to faculty ratio is kept on the low as 11:1.
+Kyoto University is currently the home to roughly 23,000 undergraduate and graduate students, with a male-to-female ratio of 3:1.
+The undergraduate-to-faculty ratio is kept on the low at 11:1.
 81% of international students are from Asia.
-In the 2018-2019 academic school year, there are 2,700 international students.
+In the 2018-2019 academic school year, there are 2,732 international students.

 About the Graduate School of Management

 The Department of Business Administration, Graduate School of Management, Kyoto University was founded in April 2006 and is home to 200 students in total.
 At the Master’s level, students can choose either the i-BA or i-PM, which are both international MBA programs conducted in English.
 Furthermore, the department also offers a Doctoral program conducted only in Japanese, where students will be awarded a degree in Doctor of Philosophy in Management Science.

 Under the Graduate School of Management at Kyoto University, there are two distinctive international MBA programs, which will be presented as follows: